Sparsity-Aware Distributed Learning for Gaussian Processes with Linear Multiple Kernel: Introduction

-While leveraging GSM kernel-based GP (GSMGP) models holds great potential \cite{zhangAdaptiveGaussianProcess2022}, it also comes with several challenges.
-The existing formulation of GSM kernel is only suitable for handling one-dimensional data \cite{yinLinearMultipleLowRank2020}, and naively extending it to multi-dimensional data leads to potential issues as the number of hyper-parameters increases exponentially with the dimensions \cite{suwandiGaussianProcessRegression2022}.
-Additionally, centralized optimization of GSMGP models in real-world scenarios introduces further challenges.
-On one hand, the $\mathcal{O}(n^3)$ computational complexity, where $n$ is the training size, hinders the scalability of GSMGP in big data.
+While employing GSM kernel-based GP (GSMGP) models holds great potential \cite{chen2022recent}, it also comes with several challenges.
+Existing formulation of the GSM kernel is only suitable for handling one-dimensional data \cite{yinLinearMultipleLowRank2020}, and naively extending it to multi-dimensional data leads to potential issues, as the number of hyper-parameters and the model complexity grow exponentially with the dimensions \cite{suwandiGaussianProcessRegression2022}.
+Additionally, centralized optimization of the GSMGP models in real-world scenarios introduces further challenges.
+On one hand, the $\mathcal{O}(n^3)$ computational complexity, where $n$ is the training data size, hinders the scalability of GSMGP in big data applications \cite{Liu2020scalableGP, zhai2023distributed, dang2024GP}.
 On the other hand, collecting data centrally becomes difficult in practice, as data are often distributed across locations or devices, and concerns about data privacy often discourage individual data owners from sharing their data \cite{yinFedLocFederatedLearning2020}.